Delaware business entities

 Limited Partnership

-Transact business with the limited partnership.
+Engage in transactions with the limited partnership.

-Consult with and advise the general partner.
+Offer counsel and guidance to the general partner.

-Serve on a committee of limited partners.
+Participate on a committee of limited partners.

 Limited Liability Company